 Half of the small town of West has been evacuated, including a nearby nursing home.
-There is fear that while the gas at the facility has been turned off, that the only other tank that is in tact might explode as well.
+There is fear that while the gas at the facility has been turned off, the only other tank that is intact might explode as well.
 Depending on weather conditions and the status of the plant itself, authorities still may require the rest of the town’s 2,000 residents to evacuate.
 Schools in the town have been closed until further notice as well.

 History of the Plant

 In 2006, the Environmental Protection Agency (EPA) fined the West Company Fertilizer Plant $2,300 for failure to have a risk management plan in place that met federal standards.
 The purpose of this plan is to ensure that safeguards are in place to prevent chemical accidents from occurring.